netdata/netdata/collectors/python.d.plugin/zscores/README.md

 sudo service netdata restart
 ```

 The configuration for the zscores collector defines how it will behave on your system and might take some experimentation with over time to set it optimally for your system.
-Out of the box, the config comes with some sane defaults to get you started.
+Out of the box, the config comes with some [sane defaults](https://www.netdata.cloud/blog/redefining-monitoring-netdata/) to get you started.

+If you are unsure about any of the below configuration options then it's best to just ignore all this leave the `zscores.conf` files alone to begin with and return to it later if you would like to tune things a bit more once the collector is running.

 Edit the `python.d/zscores.conf` configuration file using `edit-config` from the your agent's [config
 directory](https://learn.netdata.cloud/guides/step-by-step/step-04#find-your-netdataconf-file), which is usually at `/etc/netdata`.